Renad126/Data-Science/README.md

 ## Project Motivation

 This entire project is part of a Data Scientist Nanodegree Program by Udacity.
-Using Mall-Customer-Segmentation data I have tried to answer the following questions:
+Using Mall-Customer-Segmentation data I have tried to answer the following questions to provide a comprehensive understanding of customer segmentation based on annual income, spending score, and gender.

 1. What is the relationship between Annual Income and Spending Score?
 2. Which cluster is the largest in the dataset?